Florence (video game): Staff abuse allegations

 After Florence's release, lead developer Ken Wong was accused of being verbally abusive by one of Mountains's staffers during the development of Florence.
-One staffer, who served as a lead developer on Florence, accused Wong of abusing him emotionally "to the point of depression and suicide."
+The staffer, who served as a lead developer on Florence, accused Wong of abusing him emotionally "to the point of depression and suicide."
 Another staff member described Wong during this period as "a very cruel person in a position of power who liked to make people feel bad to make himself feel better."
 Wong publicly apologized for his behavior in a statement, saying, "There are a lot of things I should have done better or differently during that time."
 The abuse by Wong and its impact on Mountains along with abuse by auteur developers at two other development studios that had publishing contracts with Annapurna Interactive were featured in a March 2022 People Make Games video.
 A policy was implemented after Florence's development that allowed staff to decline one-on-one meetings with Wong if they thought he was overstepping and to use a safeword that would immediately end any conversation with him.